ipspace/netlab/docs/create-topology.md

 ### Defaults

 You can specify these topology-wide defaults.
-Most default values must be specified somewhere (the **create-topology.py** script expects to get them):
+Most default values must be specified somewhere (the **create-topology** script expects to get them):

 * In **default** element of the topology file
 * In **topology-defaults.yml** file in the same directory as the topology file